Chart Color Schemes

 Scarborough's population is slightly younger than the national pattern

-Scarborough's median age is 36 years, nearly matching Greater Perth's average of 37.
-This is slightly below Australia's median age of 38.
-Compared to Greater Perth, Scarborough has a higher proportion of residents aged 25-34 (21.7%) but fewer residents aged 5-14 (9.2%).
-The 25-34 concentration in Scarborough is notably higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of residents aged 35-44 has increased from 17.7% to 18.6%, while the proportion of those aged 25-34 has decreased from 23.9% to 21.7%.
-By 2041, Scarborough's age profile is projected to change significantly.
-The 75-84 age group is expected to grow by 88%, adding 866 residents and reaching a total of 1,847.
-Residents aged 65 and above will drive 60% of population growth, reflecting broader demographic aging trends.
-Conversely, the 5-14 and 0-4 age groups are projected to experience population declines.
+Scarborough's median age is 36 years, nearly matching Greater Perth's average of 37 years, which is slightly below the Australian median of 38 years.
+Compared to Greater Perth, Scarborough has a higher percentage of residents aged 25-34 (21.7%) but fewer residents aged 5-14 (9.2%).
+This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
+Between the 2021 Census and now, the percentage of residents aged 35-44 has increased from 17.7% to 18.6%, while the percentage of those aged 25-34 has decreased from 23.9% to 21.7%.
+By 2041, demographic modeling projects significant changes in Scarborough's age profile.
+The 75-84 age group is projected to grow by 88%, adding 866 residents to reach a total of 1,847.
+Residents aged 65 and above will drive 60% of population growth, indicating demographic aging trends.
+Conversely, the 5-14 and 0-4 age groups are expected to experience population declines.